learnweb/moodle-mod_collaborativefolders/README.md

 ## Installation

 Place this plugin at `mod/collaborativefolders` in your Moodle directory.
-In addition, install the [ownCloud repository](https://moodle.org/plugins/repository_owncloud) and configure it according to its documentation.
-The repository does *not* need to be publicly enabled, though.
 Before being able to use the plugin, a technical user account has to be authenticated in ownCloud.
 The regarding settings can be found under
 `Site administration ► Plugins ► Activity modules ► collaborativefolders`.
 While using the plugin the technical user should not be changed, because it could result in synchronization problems.